StackVista/stackstate-docs/setup/otel/collector.md

 * `<your-cluster-name>` with the cluster name you configured in StackState, the same cluster name used when installing the StackState agent.

 {% hint style="warning" %}
-Without Kubernetes attributes and the span metrics namespace StackState will not provide full functionality.
+The Kubernetes attributes and the span metrics namespace are required for StackState to provide full functionality.
 {% endhint %}

 {% hint style="info" %}
 The suggested configuration includes tail sampling for traces.
 Sampling can be fully customized and, depending on your applications and the volume of traces, it may be needed to [change this configuration](#trace-sampling).
 For example an increase (or decrease) in `max_total_spans_per_second`.
-Note that it is highly recommended to keep sampling enabled to keep resource usage and cost under control.
+It is highly recommended to keep sampling enabled to keep resource usage and cost under control.
 {% endhint %}

 {% code title="otel-collector.yaml" lineNumbers="true" %}